KomradeSpectre/AetheriumMod/README.md

 ----

 ## Changelog
+[0.3.2]
++ BIG Inspiring Drone update.
+Code quality has improved greatly thanks to Chen.
+The drone can now work actively (new), or only on Purchase (default), and a fair handful of bugfixes in my default logic by Chen to make this item fantastic.

 [0.3.1]
 + Turrets teleporting into the ground with inspiring drone has been fixed by Chen (Chen's Classic Items/Chen's Gradius Mod).
 Thanks!
 + Fixed Blaster Sword's internal class being non-public.
 Woops!